NethServer/ns8-docs/backup.rst

 To add more instances to an existing backup, click the ``Edit`` item from the three-dots menu of the scheduled backup.

+After the first backup run, the backup status is reported under ``Backup > Schedules > See details``.

 .. _application_restore-section:

 Application restore